comery/Bamsnap-LRS/README.md

 Bamsnap-LRS is a command-line tool that generates high-quality, publication-ready visualizations of genomic alignments from BAM/CRAM files.
 It provides a **static implementation of JBrowse-style rendering**, allowing you to create genome browser snapshots without running a web server.

-The current version keeps the original DNA/RNA snapshot modes and adds two practical extensions for long-read variant visualization:
+The current version adds two practical extensions for long-read variant visualization:

 - **Structural variant snapshots** from BED/VCF region files, especially for insertion, deletion, duplication, and inversion events.
 - **VCF highlight mode** for displaying target SNP/small-variant sites on individual reads and showing haplotype-like linkage patterns.